-Ok, so if you’re currently struggling with knee pain when you run, the first piece of advice I have to give is for you to get yourself to a running specialist physio to get it properly checked out and give you some knee strengthening exercises.
+Ok, so if you’re currently struggling with knee pain when you run, the first piece of advice I have to give is for you to find a good physio, preferably a running specialist to get it properly checked out and give you some knee strengthening exercises.

 You need to know the root cause of your knee pain, and exactly what you’re dealing with before you can effectively build a rehab plan and correct the problem!